ludicast/ice/README.markdown

 Partials may now be written in Eco, and included in Erb (and other) templates.

+## Helpers

+Two global arrays exist named `IceJavascriptHelpers` and `IceCoffeescriptHelpers`.
+If you add to those arrays strings of Javascript or Coffeescript, those strings will be included in your views.

+This is slightly hackish, so expect this approach to shortly be replaced with a better one.

 ## NavBar

 To make it easier to generate links, we added a `@navBar` helper.